doyouknowfabian/advent_of_code/notes.md

 `data/` and will need to work with the build script to move these text files appropriately too since I will need the path to be consistent.
 Maybe I will just have all my input files under `aoc/inputs/2024/` but idk, that seems ugly since I wanted everything separated by year.

+## 12/8/2024
+Didn't get around to day2 until Saturday December 7th, and even then only got through part 1.
+I finally got part 2 today.
+This had to do with refactoring part of the solution from part 1 into a helper function.
+This made the code a lot more succinct.
+I wonder if ther is a more optimal way for doing this.
+I just made a bunch of permutations.
+I took a peek at day3 and it involves regex -_-

+*Notes from implementation*
+I didn't really learn much except how annoying parsing is in C++.
+I am using `std::istringstream` a lot which helps but still am not entirely sure how it works under the hood.
+I am assuming use of C parsing functions like stoi, etc.